WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * different pricing models:
   - **on demand**: pay per time use (per-hour, per-second)
   - **reserved**: capacity reservation, contract with AWS
-  - **spot**: like a market, but for instances, when AWS has free capacity you can bid and buy, **when capacity is needed they will be taken away from you.
+  - **spot**: like a market, but for instances, when AWS has free
+  - **scheduled reservations**: this is for tasks that are well, scheduled, daily monthly, whatever.
+You sign a contract for 1 year. capacity you can bid and buy, **when capacity is needed they will be taken away from you.
 There are mechanisms which will alert you if that happens!**
   - **dedicated**: psychical machines **only for you**.
 Mainly used when you have strict licensing on software you are using

 - There are different _health checks_: